Mike Krzyzewski

-Krzyzewski has also coached the United States national team, which he has led to three gold medals at the 2008, 2012, and 2016 Olympics.
+Krzyzewski has also coached the United States national team, which he led to gold medals at the 2008, 2012, and 2016 Olympics.
 He was the head coach of the U.S. team that won gold medals at the 2010 and the 2014 FIBA World Cup, and an assistant coach for the "Dream Team" at the 1992 Olympics.

 Krzyzewski was a point guard at Army from 1966 to 1969 under coach Bob Knight.
 From 1975 to 1980, he was the head coach for his alma mater.
-He is a two-time inductee into the Naismith Memorial Basketball Hall of Fame, in 2001 for his individual coaching career and in 2010 as part of the collective induction of the "Dream Team."
+He is a three-time inductee into the Naismith Memorial Basketball Hall of Fame, in 2001 for his individual coaching career, in 2010 as part of the collective induction of the "Dream Team," and in 2025 as head coach of the 2008 United States men's Olympic basketball team ("Redeem Team").
 He was inducted into the College Basketball Hall of Fame in 2006, and the United States Olympic Hall of Fame in 2009 (with the "Dream Team").

 On November 15, 2011, Krzyzewski led Duke to a 74–69 victory over Michigan State at Madison Square Garden to become the coach with the most wins in NCAA Division I men's basketball history.
 Krzyzewski's 903rd victory set a new record, breaking that held by his former coach, Bob Knight.
 On January 25, 2015, Duke defeated St. John's, 77–68, again at Madison Square Garden, as Krzyzewski became the first Division I men's coach to reach 1,000 wins.

 Early life

-Krzyzewski was born in Chicago, the son of Polish American parents Emily M. (née Pituch) and William Krzyzewski.
-Raised as a Catholic, Krzyzewski attended St. Helen Catholic School in Ukrainian Village, Chicago and, later, Archbishop Weber High School in Chicago, a Catholic prep school for boys.
+Krzyzewski was born in Chicago, the son of Polish American parents Emily M. (née Pituch) and William Krzyzewski and was raised as a Catholic.
+Krzyzewski attended St. Helen Catholic School in Ukrainian Village, Chicago and, later, Archbishop Weber High School in Chicago, a Catholic prep school for boys.

-He graduated from the U.S. Military Academy at West Point, New York, in 1969, where he played basketball under Bob Knight.
 He was captain of the Army basketball team in his senior season, 1968–69, leading the Cadets to the National Invitation Tournament (NIT) at Madison Square Garden in New York City, where West Point finished fourth.

 From 1969 to 1974, Krzyzewski served as an officer in the U.S. Army and directed service teams for three years.
 In 2005, he was presented West Point's Distinguished Graduate Award.

+Education

+He graduated from the U.S. Military Academy at West Point, New York, in 1969.
+He comes from a working-class family and is a first-generation college student.